 Build Arguments in Clio Work

-Important: Ensure that a qualified professional conducts final legal confirmation and due diligence on all of Vincent's responses.
+Note: Ensure that a qualified professional conducts final legal confirmation and due diligence on all of Vincent’s responses.

 When to use Build Arguments